juliusgb/obsidian-tldraw-plugin/README.md

 Since development has just started, this plugin is not yet registered as a community plugin for downloading within Obisidian.

+## Test & Run

+- In your Obsidian Vault, save any file with extension `.tldraw`, such as `test.tldraw`.
+- Click on it.
+That will activate the `obsidian-tldraw-plugin`.

 ## Features

 Current features: